 - Severe sore throat

 If your symptoms come on gradually or you already know what’s probably causing the problem, like a urinary tract infection (UTI), you may want to try to get a same-day appointment with your primary care provider.
 Current Scripps patients can schedule an online appointment on MyScripps.org for primary care.
-While urgent care clinics are available, your primary care physician will have a better picture of your overall health for a more accurate diagnosis.
+While urgent care and HealthExpress clinics are available, your primary care physician will have a better picture of your overall health for a more accurate diagnosis.